fastai/fastai/docs/git.md

 * line linking

    In any file view, when you click one line or multiple lines by pressing SHIFT, the URL will change to reflect your selections.
 You can tell others to look at a specific line of code, or a specific chunk of code, using just that link.

-* hub

-   [`hub`](https://github.com/github/hub) is the command line GitHub.
-It provides integration between git and github in command line.
-One of the most useful commands is creating pull request by just typing `hub pull-request` in your terminal.

 * delete a fork